Sorry, you need to enable JavaScript to visit this website.

 • Step 8: Add the chopped dry fruits (cashew nuts, almonds, walnuts, cherries, orange peel).
 Fold into the mix carefully with minimum movement.

-• Step 9: Pour the batter into the greased cake tin and bake for an hour at 180o C or till the cake is done.
-(Prick with the toothpick in the centre of the cake.
-If it comes out clean, the cake is ready)
+• Step 9: Pour the batter into the greased cake tin and bake for an hour at 180 °C or till the cake is done.
+(Prick with the toothpick in the centre, and if it comes out clean, the cake is ready)

 • Step 10: Remove from oven, and cool for a while.
 Loosen the sides of the cake, using a knife if necessary.
 Turn out over a wire rack/plate lined with cloth (to absorb moisture) and cool slightly before cutting into pieces.